falireza/falireza/README.md

 # ✅ PLEASE REDIRECT TO MY ORGINAL ACCOUNT ✅

 Hello!
-You've reached the former GitHub profile of Alireza Falah.
+You've reached the mock GitHub profile of Alireza Falah.

 To better organize my work and projects, I have changed my username.